Discover

 Fields

-, they are automatically transferred to the “Selected Fields” column and in the place of events, a table with selected columns is created regularly.
-In the “Selected Fields” selection you can also delete specific fields from the table by clicking
+Point to a field and click the icon to transfer it to the “Selected Fields” column.
+In the place of events, a table with the selected columns is created.
+In the “Selected Fields” selection you can also delete specific fields from the table by clicking on the selected element.

 Filtering and syntax building